-We were beyond grateful to not only know a few locals, but to be staying with them while we were here in Cape Town, so we based ourselves in Stellenbosch with Moo’s family (the wine capital of South Africa).
-Base is the right word, because we ended up staying here for close to three weeks coming and going, sightseeing, hiking among other things – mostly – wine tasting (more on that later).
+We were beyond grateful to not only know a few locals, but to be staying with them while we were here in Cape Town.
+We based ourselves in Stellenbosch with Moo’s family (the wine capital of South Africa).
+Base is the right word, because we ended up staying here for close to three weeks.
+Coming and going, sightseeing, hiking among other things – mostly – wine tasting (more on that later).

 This post will mostly cover the wonderful places we enjoyed in Cape Town (the waterfront, Woodstock, Table Mountain and Bo Kaap).

 But before all that – let’s get into the headline of this blog: